 Why it’s awesome: In operation since 1995, the Menara Kuala Lumpur (also known as the KL Tower) is a prominent feature on the city’s skyline.
 It is 421 metres (1,381 feet) tall when the antenna is included.
 It is home to the city’s highest observation point accessible to the general public.
 The upper lobby has many exquisite and sparkling features, while the large shopping mall boasts beautiful fountains.
 There are many traditional Islamic decorative details Used as a communications tower, the tower also plays an important role during the Islamic month of Ramadan when it is used to spot the crescent moon.

-What to do there: Ride in the super-fast elevators to reach the observation deck from where you can enjoy splendid sweeping views across the city.
+What to do there: Ride in the super-fast elevators to reach the observation deck from where you can enjoy splendid sweeping views across the city; see if you can spot your Kuala Lumpur hostel!
 Impress your sweetheart with a delicious meal in the stylish revolving restaurant and watch as the views change before your eyes.
 You can go up the tower both during the day and at night for different perspectives of the capital.
-Admire the large glass-covered domes in the upper lobby, floral patterns, beautiful tilework, and Quranic calligraphy.
+Admire the large glass-covered domes in the upper lobby, floral patterns, beautiful tile work, and Quranic calligraphy.
 Shop for souvenirs, gifts, and lavish treats in the long mall.
-Outside, see the 100-year-old tree that was preserved during construction of the tower.
+Outside, see the 100-year-old tree that was preserved during the construction of the tower.

 Why it’s awesome: The Sri Mahamariamman Temple was built in the 1870s and it’s one of the oldest Hindu places of worship in Kuala Lumpur.
 Constructed as a serene spot where Tamil workers could take a break and get in touch with their spiritual side, the temple is still used as an important place of worship today.
 It has striking details, not least the large and colourful gopurum (tower) at the entrance.